danieleades/event-sourcing/LICENSING.md

 - Contact: <danieleades@hotmail.com>
 - Include: Brief description of your intended use case
 - Commercial licensing terms are negotiated on a case-by-case basis
+- Commercial licenses are typically free or priced nominally for individuals and small teams
+- For well-funded organisations, we may request a very modest fee to support ongoing maintenance
+- We may ask a few follow-up questions; in rare cases we may decline a commercial licensing request

 ## How to Choose